Cost Share Accounting Procedures

 - Base value must be determined annually based upon comparable market rates or some other consistent methodology.

-Procedures for Salary Cap Cost Share
+Salary Cap Cost Share

 - Payroll expenses recorded in Workday must be certified through the effort reporting process.
 Uncertified effort is an unallowable expense and cannot be used to meet a cost share requirement.